 Mady Flatt is a freshman from Santa Clarita, California.
-She is a health science major with an emphasis in rehabilitation sciences.
-One day, she hopes to get a master’s in athletic training and then pursue a doctorate degree in physical therapy.
-She hopes to one day work for the Los Angeles Dodgers organization.

-What made you want to pursue a career in healthcare?

-```

-```

-Mady Flatt is a freshman from Santa Clarita, California.
 She is a health science major with an emphasis in health and wellness looking to pursue a doctorate in occupational therapy.
 She hopes to ultimately work with patients with neurological disorders and spinal cord injuries.

 What made you want to pursue a career in healthcare?